VPS Security; How To Secure Your VPS to Not Get Hacked?

 Once you get control of your VPS hosting server from your service provider, the first thing that you should do is to change the password.
 Use a strong password that is unpredictable and more personalizes only you can remember.
 It will ensure VPS security and avoid data breaches.

-- Tips to choose the strong password
+- Tips for choosing the strong password

 - Use a minimum 12 character password